Atthaualpha/knowledge-abyss/git/COMMIT_RANGES.md

 > `git log feature --not master`

+`If you omit the branch after Double Dot git will use HEAD references`

 ## Multiple points

 There are sometimes when you want to list commits between more than two branches, in these cases you can use the following syntax: